 Don't get me wrong, I'm a huge fan of all things TWD, especially after I had the chance to delve into all content TWD related.

-So, it's no surprise that I got hooked on Telltale's video game series based off the popular show and comics.
+So, it's no surprise that I got hooked on Telltale's video game series based on the TV show and comics.

 With the release of the next episode for The Walking Dead: A New Frontier on March 28, 2017, I thought it would be fitting to recap the top 5 heartbreaking deaths in the video game series, counting down from number 5.

 The Walking Dead franchise is a brutal one...